symfony/symfony-docs/components/phpunit_bridge.rst

     If you still need to use ``prophecy`` (but not ``symfony/yaml``), then set the ``SYMFONY_PHPUNIT_REMOVE`` env var to ``symfony/yaml``.

-Code coverage listener
+Code Coverage Listener
 ----------------------

 By default, the code coverage is computed with the following rule: if a line of code is executed, then it is marked as covered.
-And the test which executes a line of code is therefore marked as "covering the line of code".
+The test which executes a line of code is therefore marked as "covering the line of code".
 This can be misleading.